unxok/dataedit/README.md

         -   [ ] custom swim lanes? (may or may not do this)
 -   [ ] Live preview markdown editing
 -   [ ] Date display options in settings and config
+-   [ ] Improve autosuggestions
+	-   [ ] Once a character is entered, only show suggestions starting with what has been typed so far
+ 	-   [ ] Rewrite suggest component from scratch
+  		- The class imlementation from Obsidian has issues when used in Radix dialogs since the suggest element is rendered to the document body.
+			- Idea is to use a portal wrapper to allow it to be rendered to a custom element
+	-   [ ] detect wikilinks and suggest from files

 # Releases